Selco: The Dirty Truth About Water and Sanitation When the SHTF

 Big stuff is hard to move, and once you fill it (for example from the roof system) you may find out it is not possible to move it.

 Also having too much “manipulation” with big containers means more chance that you are gonna pollute the water, so think about that too.
 For example, find a way how you are gonna fill your bottles from big containers and similar.

-One more thing that comes to mind when it come to water collecting is tarps.
+One more thing that comes to mind when it comes to water collecting is tarps.

 Tarps (nylon) are something that you absolutely need to have in order to help yourself during water collecting (collection and also for directing what you have collected).

-Tarps have many uses in survival so you should have decent amount of them anyway.
+Tarps have many uses in survival so you should have a decent amount of them anyway.

 It all comes to the levels and degree of SHTF that you might experience, but know that in some periods you’ll be forced to use a very low amount of water for hygiene.